originjs/origin.js/packages/vite-plugin-global-style/README.md

   - Type: `string`
   - Default: `src/assets`

-  The relative path of the assets directory to the project.
+  The relative path of the directory in which to search for global styles.

 - `cssEnabled`